toptal/granite-form/README.md

 # Granite::Form

-Granite::Form is a ActiveModel-based front-end for your data.
-You might need to use it in the following cases:
+`Granite::Form` is an `ActiveModel`-based front-end for your data.
+It is useful in the following cases:

 * When you need a form objects pattern.